Cesc Fàbregas: Monaco

-Como
+Como and retirement

 On 1 August 2022, Fàbregas was unveiled as a new player for Serie B club Como, signing a two-year contract.
+He made his debut 28 days later, playing the final 18 minutes as a substitute in a 1–0 home loss to Brescia.

+Fàbregas announced his retirement from football on 1 July 2023.

 International career

 Youth team

 Although he features regularly for the Spain national football team, Fàbregas' international career began at youth level.
 At the 2003 FIFA U-17 World Championship held in Finland, he finished as top scorer of the tournament despite playing in midfield, and was voted Player of the Tournament.
 Spain finished runners-up in the tournament to Brazil.
 Fàbregas was next involved in the 2004 UEFA U-17 European Championship, where Spain also finished runners-up.
 He was named the Golden Player of the tournament by FIFA.

 Senior team

-After emerging as one of Arsenal's key players in only his second season at the club, it did not take long for Fàbregas to be called up to the senior squad.
-Noting his impressive performances in Arsenal's 2006 Champions League campaign, Spain coach Luis Aragonés named the teenager in the team for a friendly against Ivory Coast.
-In that game, Fàbregas became the youngest player capped for Spain in 70 years, beating Sergio Ramos' record.
-He received favourable reviews for his début, and was involved in the build-up to Spain's first goal in the 3–2 victory over the Ivorians.
+In 2006, Fàbregas debuted for the Spanish senior squad in a friendly match against Ivory Coast.
+He became the youngest player capped for Spain in 70 years, beating Sergio Ramos' record.
+He received favourable reviews for his debut and was involved in the build-up to Spain's first goal in the 3–2 victory over the Ivorians.